Kotlin/dokka/docs/topics/runners/maven.md

 By default, the Maven runner builds documentation in [HTML](html.md) output format.

 All other output formats come as [Dokka plugins](dokka_plugins.md).
-In order to use them, you have to apply TODO
+In order to generate documentation in the desired format, you have to add it as a Dokka plugin to the configuration.

-For example, to use the experimental [GFM](markdown.md#gfm) format, you have to apply `org.jetbrains.dokka:gfm-plugin` in TODO
+For example, to use the experimental [GFM](markdown.md#gfm) format, you have to add `gfm-plugin` artifact:

 ```xml
 <plugin>